-My buddy Stan has a habit of dropping things off at my house when I am not around.
+My buddy Stan has a habit of dropping things off when I am not around.

 Last spring, he returned a rotor-tiller that was not mine and I never did find out who it belonged to.